-NFIRS is the world's largest data collection of incidents to which fire departments respond.
-About 1 million fire incident records and 21 million nonfire incident records are added to the database each year.
-Fire departments reporting fire incidents to NFIRS grew from 20,432 in 2010 to 20,544 in 2012, the most recent year of data available.
-Across participating entities, 68 percent of U.S. fire departments reported fire incidents to NFIRS in 2012.1 With over two-thirds of all fire departments nationwide reporting fire incidents to NFIRS, the reporting departments represent a very large dataset that enables USFA to develop reasonable estimates of various aspects of the fire problem.
+NFIRS is the world's largest collection of data for incidents to which fire departments respond.
+About 1 million fire incident records and 22 million nonfire incident records are added to the database each year.
+In 2014, the most recent year of data available, 20,527 fire departments reported fire incidents to NFIRS.
+Across participating entities, 68 percent of U.S. fire departments reported fire incidents to NFIRS in 2014.1 With at least two-thirds of all fire departments nationwide reporting fire incidents to NFIRS, the reporting departments represent a very large dataset that enables USFA to develop reasonable estimates of various aspects of the fire problem.
 Although some states do require their departments to participate in the state system, participation in NFIRS is voluntary.
-Furthermore, if a fire department is a recipient of a Fire Act Grant, participation is required.2 For the years 2010-2012, data were submitted by all 50 states, the District of Columbia and the Native American Tribal Authorities.
-It is important to note that all fire departments within participating states do not report to NFIRS.
+Furthermore, if a fire department is a recipient of a Fire Act Grant, participation is required.2 For the years 2012-2014, NFIRS data were submitted by all 50 states, the District of Columbia and the Native American Tribal Authorities.
+It is important to note that not all fire departments within participating states report to NFIRS.

-Because NFIRS incident reports are submitted voluntarily, it is not a statistically selected sample.
-The NFIRS data are not stand-alone.
-Therefore, USFA currently scales-up raw NFIRS data or percentages to NFPA's annual national survey estimates.
+Because NFIRS incident reports are submitted voluntarily, the data do not represent a statistically selected sample.
+Additionally, the NFIRS data are not stand-alone.
+Therefore, USFA currently scales up raw NFIRS data or percentages to NFPA's annual national survey estimates.
 This approach is discussed further in the National Estimates Overview section.